patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/slider/slider.md

 ## Usage
 ### When to use
+Use a slider when:
 * Users need a quick way to adjust values within a defined range, such as in a form.
 * Users need to make small incremental changes.
 * The numeric value can either be a whole number or fractional.
 * You need to bypass device limitations, such as keyboardless interactions and form submissions on mobile.

 ### When not to use
+Do not use a slider when:
 * The numeric value range is infinite.
 * The numeric value required is not part of a range, or is arbitrary.
 For this use case, use an [input group](/components/input-group) instead.